benjaminsnell/transboxenhanced/README.md

 # transboxenhanced 📦🎨
-- A simple tool capable of running and creating .reg files that change the transparent/highlight box on windows.
+- A simple tool capable of running and creating .reg files that change the transparent/highlight box on WINDOWS 10.
+- THIS DOES NOT WORK ON WINDOWS 11
 - The folder "Other" is not required to run the program.

 - This program doesnt require any extra librarys or modules, just Python3